 Academic Talks, Panels, and Conferences

-Invited talks by UMD and visiting professors and scholars are intended to share research and relevant experiences with students, faculty, and the public.
+Invited speakers by UMD and visiting professors and scholars are intended to share research and relevant experiences with students, faculty, and the public.
 They encourage academic networking and interaction across disciplines and expose students to work being done in other institutions.
-Some of these events in the history of LASC have included midday “Café Breaks,” guest lectures in LASC classes, and keynote discussion panels.
+Some of these events in the history of LASC include midday “Café Breaks,” guest lectures in LASC classes, and keynote discussion panels.

 Annual Student Conference: Until 2015, a graduate student conference, but now also includes undergraduate capstone students, LASC alumni, and artist exhibitions.
 The first LASC conference occurred in 1995.

-Special Topics Conferences: LASC has also organized and hosted a variety of conferences over the years with special topics.
-Scholars presenting are from the University of Maryland and from other international institutions.
+Special Topics Conferences: Special Topics Conferences: LASC has also organized and hosted a variety of conferences over the years with special topics.
+The scholars that presented were from the University of Maryland and other international institutions.

 Cultural Events and Artistic Performances